Workers' Party (Singapore): 1956–1965: Pre-independence and beginnings

-1965–1986: Post-independence, debut of J.B.
-Jeyaretnam
+1965–1986: Post-independence, debut of J. B. Jeyaretnam

-On 9 August 1965, Singapore was declared as an independent sovereign state, and the Legislative was reformed as Parliament of Singapore.
+On 9 August 1965, Singapore was declared independent, and the Legislative Assembly was reformed as the Parliament of Singapore.
 1968 was the first post-independence election, which saw PAP winning every one of 58 contested seats (51 by a walkover, and the other seven on polling day), due to the election boycotting of the main opposition party at the time, the Barisan Sosialis, leading to the mass arrests of most of its leadership since 1963.

-Having become a small and fairly insignificant party by the late-1960s, the party saw a rejuvenation upon the recruitment of a group of lawyers, including J.B.
-Jeyaretnam, who became the party's Secretary-General.
-Despite fielding a large slate of candidates in succeeding elections, the ruling PAP still managed to retain its monopoly by winning every contested seat for the next three general elections (including by-elections) until 1981.
+Having become a small and fairly insignificant party by the late-1960s, the party saw a rejuvenation upon the recruitment of a group of lawyers, including J. B. Jeyaretnam, who became the party's Secretary-General.
+Despite fielding a large slate of candidates in succeeding elections, the ruling PAP still managed to retain its monopoly by winning every contested seat for the next three general elections (including by-elections).

 On 13 October 1981, Devan Nair vacated his Anson seat to assume his role as the nation's third President, precipitating the by-election; on 31 October, the party's candidate Jeyaretnam secured a historic victory as he became the first opposition MP-elect to be elected in Parliament with 51.9% (7,012) of the valid votes cast, beating PAP's Pang Kim Hin's 47.1% (6,359) and UPF's Harbans Singh's 1.0% (131).
 This also marked the first time since 1961 that the Anson electorate voted the WP into the assembly.
 Jeyaretnam then went on to hold the constituency in the 1984 elections with an increased margin of 56.8%.

 However, two months later, Jeyaretnam was charged with falsely accounting the party's funds.
-In 1986, Senior District Judge Michael Khoo found Jeyaretnam innocent of all charges but one.
-The prosecution later appealed for a retrial to be held in a different district court, which saw Jeyaretnam found guilty on all charges resulting in his disqualification.
-Though he subsequently remained as the party's Secretary-General, he was also barred from standing in elections until 1991.
+In October 1986, Senior District Judge Michael Khoo found Jeyaretnam innocent of all charges but one.
+The prosecution later appealed for a retrial to be held in a different district court; Jeyaretnam was found guilty for all the charges, which resulted in him losing his seat and was issued a five-year election ban, though he subsequently remained as the party's Secretary-General.
+(Note: At the time of the ban, Jeyaretnam had exceeded the fine quantum of at least S$2,000 (or alternatively, at least 12 months of jail term) in one of the charges for the disqualification to take effect per the Constitution; the fine quantum has since raised to S$10,000 in May 2022.
+In Singh's case in 2025, he was retained of his eligibility for elections as his two fines (of S$7,000 each) could not be combined to meet the criteria for disqualification from elections.)